drgimpfen/docker-archiver/DEPLOY.md

 > For more reverse proxy examples (Traefik, Nginx/NPM, Caddy) and tips for SSE/WebSocket, see `REVERSE_PROXY.md`.
 # Backup

+> Note: The compose file in this repository uses a host bind mount for Postgres at `./postgres-data:/var/lib/postgresql/data`.
+The preferred, consistent way to back up your database is using `pg_dump` (shown below).
+For a file-level backup, stop the `db` container before copying the `./postgres-data` directory to avoid partial writes.
+>
+> Example file-level backup (stop the DB first):
+>
+> ```bash
+> docker compose stop db
+> cp -r ./postgres-data ./postgres-data-backup
+> docker compose start db
+> ```

 docker compose exec db pg_dump -U archiver docker_archiver > backup.sql

 # Restore